University of Wisconsin–Madison

 Choose Your Space

 Returning residents get to select their own space before new students.
-If available at your room selection time, you can choose to live in the same room, a newer hall, a single, double, or triple, or in one of our popular learning or affinity communities.
+If available at your room selection time, you can choose to live in the same room, a newer hall, a single, double, or triple, or in one of our popular learning or theme communities.

 Bucky cooking with Dining staff